-We are all in this together – so it’s important we look after each other.
-The security of your data is the most important thing to us, and we want you to understand what precautions we take.
+The security of your data is important to us, and we want you to understand what precautions we take.
 In this article we’ve included information so you can always tell whether communication from us is legitimate and how you can help us protect your data.

 How will you know it’s us?